Abhilashgupta2706/Python-FaceRecognition/README.md

 # Python- FaceRecognition

-This repository contains my Python code for face recognition using face-recognition library. <br />
+This repository contains my Python code for face recognition using the face recognition library. <br />

 ### About this project

-Project tracks the user IN time and stores it in an Excel sheet and then wait for another 8 Hours (can be changed) before making another entry of that user.
+The project tracks the user IN time stores it in an Excel sheet and then waits for another 8 Hours (can be changed) before making another entry of that user.

 ### Setup & Installation

-Make sure you have the latest version of python installed.
+Make sure you have the latest version of Python installed.

 ```bash
 git clone https://github.com/Abhilashgupta2706/Python-FaceRecognition.git
 ```

-If face_recog_dlo_file is not present the run following command first:
+First, clone the face recognition repository from GitHub to avoid errors:

 ```bash
 git clone https://github.com/RvTechiNNovate/face_recog_dlib_file.git
 ```